How Many Types of Chameleons Are There?

 What is the Biggest Breed of Chameleons?

 The giant chameleon breed is in the Nami Mountains near Yemen.
-This chameleon, commonly referred to as Panther of Yemen, is also the largest of its species.
-It’s one of the few reptiles that can drink water through their skin and not just from a water source.
+This chameleon, commonly called Panther of Yemen, is also the largest of its species.
+It’s one of the few reptiles that can drink water through their skin, not just from a water source.

-It weighs about 1 kilogram or about 2 lbs. and measures about 25-30 cm, or 10 inches in length.
+It weighs about 1 kilogram or about 2 lbs.
+It measures about 25-30 cm or 10 inches long.
 Male chameleons have spikes at their front paws, but females do not; both male and female chameleons have horns.

 The throat of a chameleon is most easily identified by its color, which usually ranges from blue to yellow to red.
 All chameleons have eyes that move independently, giving them a 360-degree view of their surroundings.